Learn Node.js

 What is Node.js?

 Node.js is also an integral tool in the continued development and refinement of the Internet of Things.
 More and more of our daily lives involve interacting with devices connected to the internet, ranging from our watches and phones to our cars and refrigerators.
-The various applications that these objects run to serve their niche functions tend to rely on Node.js to build the server environments and the asynchronous data processing events that allow multiple physical objects to be in meaningful conversation with one another over an internet connection.
-If you are using your voice to tell the virtual assistant on your desk to tell your thermostat to lower the temperature, Node.js infrastructure was likely vital in that exchange.
+The various applications that these objects run to serve their niche functions tend to rely on Node.js to build the server environments and the asynchronous data processing events that allow multiple physical objects to be in meaningful communication with one another over an internet connection.
+If you are using your voice to tell the virtual assistant on your desk to tell your thermostat to lower the temperature, Node.js infrastructure likely played a vital role in that exchange.

 Read more about what Node.js is and why you should learn it.